 Brown Noise Generator

-Experience the deep, rumbling tones of brown noise - the most popular color of noise for sleep.
-Also known as Brownian noise or red noise, brown noise features strong low frequencies that many find deeply relaxing and perfect for sleep.
+Experience the deep, rumbling tones of brown noise - the most popular color of noise for sleep and focus.
+Also known as Brownian noise or red noise, brown noise features strong low frequencies that many find deeply relaxing.

 What is Brown Noise?

-Brown noise (also called Brownian noise or red noise) is a type of signal noise with a power spectral density that decreases by 6 dB per octave.
-This gives it a deep, rumbling quality similar to a strong wind, a river, or distant thunder.
-The name comes from Robert Brown, who discovered Brownian motion, not the color.
+Brown noise (also called Brownian noise or red noise) is a type of sound signal with energy concentrated in lower frequencies.
+Unlike white noise which has equal energy across all frequencies, brown noise has a deeper, more rumbling quality—similar to a strong wind, a waterfall, or distant thunder.
+The name comes from Robert Brown and Brownian motion, not the color.
+Technically, brown noise decreases in power by 6 dB per octave as frequency increases.

 Benefits